Merkoba/Meltdown/arguments.md

 Default: 4

+Minimum number of characters words need to have to be remembered in the terminal.

+---

+>autocomplete-memory-min

+Default: 4

-Minimum number of characters words need to have to be remembered.
+Minimum number of characters words need to have to be remembered in the input.